hicolour/.chst/README.md

 PDF or HTML cheatsheets are not very usable and therfe is strong need for interactive easly searchable cheatsheets.
 As simple as possible, text based cheatsheets are the fundamenetal building block of final solution.

+Key priciples:
+ - Single line & simple command
+ - Single line, simple & easy searchable intuitive description

+This is not inteded to be few-lines per command, or documenetation style formart.

-.chts format was orginaly designed mainly for [rofi](https://github.com/DaveDavenport/rofi) - a window switcher & application launcher  , simply more advanced dmenu -  and its extension rofi-chts.
+.chts format/model was orginaly designed mainly for [rofi](https://github.com/DaveDavenport/rofi) - a window switcher & application launcher  , simply more advanced dmenu -  and its extension rofi-chts.

 Format is more or less generic and can be used by any type of software that will be able to cosume it as a source of commands or key combinanations cheatsheets.